DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScrollView/3 Methods/toggleLoading(showOrHide).md

 ---
 ---
 ##### shortDescription
-Toggles the widget's loading state.
+Toggles the UI component's loading state.

 ##### param(showOrHide): Boolean
 Specifies whether to enable or disable the loading state.